March 13, 2026

 A bachelor’s degree usually takes four years to complete, and it’s four years well spent.
 It’ll give you an invaluable opportunity to lay your career’s foundation.
 Take this time to develop your profile and prepare as much as possible for the future.

-Performing well in your courses is essential to build up your knowledge and skills and increase your chances of getting into medical school.
+Performing well in your courses is essential to building up your knowledge and skills and increasing your chances of getting into medical school.
 Medical schools are quite competitive.
 Therefore, you must achieve academic excellence and a top-tier GPA to maximize your chances of getting accepted to medical school.

 Once you’ve acquired your bachelor’s degree, you’ll need to continue your education in medical school.
 To be eligible for that, you’ll need to complete the Medical College Admission Test (MCAT) first.